AW-2021/Pokedex/README.md

   Easily deployable via Render with **HTTPS** out-of-the-box.

 - **Monorepo Structure**
-  Manage frontend & backend in one repository for easier deployment and version control.
+  Manages frontend & backend in one repository for easier deployment and version control.

 - **Fast Frontend with Vite**
   Utilizes **Vite** for ultra-fast development & builds.